christianalfoni/formsy-react/API.md

 }
 ```
 Sets the value of your form input component.
 Notice that it does not have to be a text input.
 Anything can set a value on the component.
 Think calendars, checkboxes, autocomplete stuff etc. Running this method will trigger a **setState()** on the component and do a render.

+You can also set the value without forcing an immediate validation by passing a second parameter of `false`.
+This is useful in cases where you want to only validate on blur / change / etc.

 #### <a name="resetvalue">resetValue()</a>
 ```jsx